Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 4. GEMMA only-males GWAS mixed-model

 The only-male GWAS is similar to the previous mixed-model GWAS.
+For males I analyzed 46 males with 20,405,248 SNPs, and a pve estimate of 0.99, meaning that the model explained almost all the observed variance.
+31 SNPs returned significants for GWAS GEMMA only-males.
+This result is statistically consistent given that the sample size is reduced to 46 males while the previous GWAS was with 93 individuals.
+There is less statistic power, less observed recombination and a higher variance of the estimates.
+But it may also mean that these signals are robusts especially whether the same SNPs as the previous GWAS are returned.

 ### _4.1 Genomic Control Inflation Factor & Plots_